 It’s a 12 foot long mat, so allowing for a little room behind the cups — and assuming you want your trail foot to be standing on the mat — you’ll be able to practice putts of up to 10ft.

-Coming in at just under $300, the Big Moss Augusta is a solid choice.
+Coming in at around $300, the Big Moss Augusta is a solid choice and certainly one of the best indoor putting greens available.

 Of course, being made by the same company, the Pressure Putt will fit perfectly on this mat for a great indoor putting experience.